dmrv0/Very-Useful-Tool/README.md

-Convenient tool for CoL stuff.
-Will be updated once i find out stuff to add.
+Convenient tool for CooL stuff.
+Will be updated once i find stuff to add.